visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 for Brass and non-specific *Steel*.

 *Species* subsets are optional.
 A mesh does not need to have them defined.
-Note that as currently designed, a data producer cannot define *Species* subsets without also defining *Materials* subsets (even if there is only one material subset for the whole mesh).
+Howevewr, as currently designed, a data producer cannot define *Species* subsets without also defining *Materials* subsets (even if there is only one material subset for the whole mesh).